Pradeep-Saidanna/NoSQL-Technical_Communication_Paper/NoSQL_TP.md

 ## Introduction
 In modern software development, many applications deal with large amounts of data and high user traffic.
-In the current project, we observed performance issues and difficulty in scaling using traditional relational databases.
-These databases follow a fixed schema and are not always efficient for handling unstructured or rapidly growing data.
-To solve this problem, we explored NoSQL databases, which are designed to provide better performance, flexibility, and scalability.
+In the current project, we observed performance issues and difficulty in scaling usingtraditional relational databases.
+These databases follow a fixed schma and are not always efficient for handling unstructured or rapidly growing data.
+To solve this problem, we exploredNoSQL databases, which are designed to provide better performance, flexibility, and scalability.

 ## Why NoSQL
 NoSQL databases are different from relational databases in many ways.
 They allow flexible data storage and can scale horizontally by adding more servers instead of upgrading a single machine.
 Some important advantages are:
 * Flexible schema design for changing data
  High performance for read and write operations
 * Easy horizontal scaling
 * Better support for distributed systems
-Because of these features, NoSQL databases are widely used in modern applications such as social media, real-time analytics, and cloud platforms.
+Because of these features, NoSQL databases are widely used in modern applications such as socialmedia, real-time analytics, and cloud platforms.

 # Analysis of NoSQL Databases
 1. MongoDB